Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts.md

     #       index.html
 ```

-As you can see, it's usually a good idea to edit the message down to something
-that makes sense, but if Bob hadn't used the `--no-edit` option, Git would
-have initialized the commit message with something that might be a good start.
+As you can see, it's usually a good idea to edit the message to something that makes sense, but if Bob hadn't used the `--no-edit` option, Git would have initialized the commit message with something that might be a good start.

 ## Backing out of a conflicted merge

 Sometimes the best thing to do when there is a conflict is to back out of it.
-This is particularly useful if you do a simple pull instead of `pull
---rebase`.
-In that case you can use `git merge --abort` or `git rebase --abort`
-to back out.
-Unlike the case with squash, once you fix the conflict you can
-go forward with `git merge --continue` or `git rebase --continue`.
+This is particularly useful if you do a simple pull instead of `pull --rebase`.
+In that case, you can use `git merge --abort` or `git rebase --abort` to back out.
+Unlike the case with squash, once you fix the conflict you can go forward with `git merge --continue` or `git rebase --continue`.

 ### Exercise:

-Try some of the following:
+Try the following:

 ```
 $ git reset --hard HEAD^